 Why Kids Bully

 According to the National Bullying Prevention Center, one out of five children report that they were bullied during the school year.
 Additionally, one in five children ages 9 to 12 report that they’ve been cyberbullied, cyberbullied others, or witnessed cyberbullying.
-Bullying is such a serious health concern that the federal government has a website managed by the U.S. Department of Health and Human Services dedicated to stopping it – www.StopBullying.gov.
+Bullying is such a serious health concern that the federal government has a website managed by the U.S. Department of Health and Human Services (HHS) dedicated to stopping it: www.StopBullying.gov.

-Bullying, according to the website, is defined as unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
+HHS defines bullying as unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
 The action is repeated, or has the potential to be repeated, over time.
 There are several different types of bullying:

-While the research on bullying is relatively new and far from complete, some of the initial findings show bullying is linked to some concerning effects:
+While the research on bullying is still relatively new and far from complete, some of the initial findings show that kids who are bullied could face some concerning effects:

 - Feelings of sadness and loneliness